stellar-deprecated/docs/learn/concepts/ledger.md

 ## Offer entry
 Offers are entries that an account creates in the orderbook.
 They are a way to automate simple trading inside the Stellar network.
 For more on offers, refer to the [distributed exchange documentation](exchange.md).

+## Data entry
+Data entries are key value pairs attached to an account.
+They allow account controllers to attach arbitrary data to their account.
+It provides a flexible extension point to add application specific data into the ledger.